-In the case of electronic controlled engine shown in Figure 9, illuminates for approx. 2 sec. when the key switch is turned to ON, and stays off while the engine is running.
-If a fault occurs in the Eco-governor system or during energization of the ECU, this indicator will flash in a certain pattern to indicate what fault has occurred.
+Fault indicator (Figure 9, (1)) (optional) - Illuminates for approx. 2 sec. when the key switch is turned to ON, and stays off while the engine is running.
+If a fault occurs in the Eco-governor system or during energization of the E-ECU, this indicator will flash in a certain pattern to indicate what fault has occurred.
 See the troubleshooting section for details.